Alcohol-Associated Liver Disease

 - Stores sugar that the body uses for energy

-Fatty liver can happen in anyone who drinks a lot.
-Alcoholic hepatitis and alcoholic cirrhosis are linked to the long-term alcohol abuse seen in alcoholics.
+Steatotic (fatty) liver can happen in anyone who consumes a lot of alcohol.
+Alcohol-associated hepatitis and cirrhosis are linked to long-term unhealthy alcohol use.

 Healthcare providers don’t know why some people who drink alcohol get liver disease while others do not.
-Research suggests there may be a genetic link, but this is not yet clear.
+Research suggests possible genetic links, but this is not yet clear.

-What are the symptoms of alcoholic liver disease?
+What are the symptoms of alcohol-associated liver disease?

-The effects of alcohol on the liver depend on how much and how long you have been drinking alcohol.
-These are the most common symptoms and signs:
+Symptoms of alcohol-associated liver disease may differ depending on how much and how long you have been using alcohol.
+These are the most common symptoms:

-- Build-up of fat inside the liver cells enlarges the liver, causing upper abdominal (belly) discomfort on the right side
+- Build-up of fat inside liver cells enlarges the liver, causing upper belly (abdomen) discomfort on the right side

 - Tiredness and weakness